Best Things to Do in Venice Beach, California

 Venice Canals

 You won’t find singing gondoliers, but you can bring your own boat.
-It’s worthing noting that no motors are allowed in order to maintain the tranquility of the neighborhood.
+It’s worth noting that no motors are allowed to maintain the neighborhood’s tranquility.
 Paddle or walk your way around the beautiful Venice of America.

 Venice Sign